 We are proud of our Greek letter organizations for the contributions they make to Dartmouth and the surrounding communities.
 Last year, the community donated more than $300,000 to philanthropic causes.
 Academics are also important with the Greek grade point average higher than the unaffiliated student average.

 Currently, there are 31 different organizations active on campus: 3 coed groups, 11 sororities, and 17 fraternities.
 Of the 31 organizations, 28 operate from residential facilities (either a free-standing house, an apartment or group space in a residence hall floor).

 If you decide to join a Greek letter organization, you will make a commitment to the organization and participate in a “New Member” orientation or intake process.
 This process can last no longer than 6 weeks and will serve as a way of familiarizing the newest members with the history, activities, governing structures and values of the organization.

-The GLOS office reviews the content, activities and curriculum of every new member program for each recognized Greek letter organization to ensure programs are hazing-free.
+The GLOS office reviews the content, activities and curriculum of every new member program for each recognized Greek letter organization.
 Each student participating in the recruitment process must attend a session educating them on the Dartmouth hazing policy and services available to them as new members.

 Click on the following links to find out more information: